notofyi/org/README.md

 Please file any bugs or feature requests [here](https://github.com/noto-app/org/issues).
 You can also discuss on the forums [here](https://groups.google.com/forum/#!forum/noto-app).

 ## Changelog
+- v2.0.5 (2018-02-28)
+  - Add indicator for which email you're sending to
+  - Fix bug when images are deleted from a user's device
 - v2.0.4 (2018-02-23)
   - Improve Settings page so it doesn't look completely n00b
   - Improve Archive / Outbox / Draft pages to give more information